Avis Dolphin: Biography

-Holbourn was able to get Avis and the two nurses traveling with her into lifebelts, onto the deck, and into a lifeboat.
+Holbourn was able to get Avis and the two nurses travelling with her into lifebelts, onto the deck, and into a lifeboat.
 However, the lifeboat capsized when two men attempted to jump into it.
 She was rescued from the ocean, but her two nurses, Sarah Smith and Hilda Ellis, were not.
 The bodies of Smith and Ellis were never recovered.

 Following her recovery in Queenstown, she regularly visited Holbourn, who was suffering from exposure.
 She continued her friendship with Holbourn up until the end of his life in 1935.
 Dolphin even once suggested to Holbourn that books specifically written for girls were too boring.
 In response, Holbourn authored the bestseller The Child of the Moat, A Story for Girls, 1557 A.D. in 1916.

 Personal life

 Dolphin was introduced to journalist Thomas Foley during a visit to Holbourn's home, and the two wed in 1926.
 She lived the remainder of her life in Snowdonia, Wales; dying of natural causes in Meirionydd at the age of 93 on 5 February 1996.